1. Personal Information

 Electronic data stored by the Hub is held securely by a reputable hosting company.

-The Managing Agent and any administrators who, by the nature of their work need access to personal information will be trained in the principles of data protection.
+The Editor-in-Chief and any administrators who, by the nature of their work need access to personal information will be trained in the principles of data protection.

 The Hub uses session "cookies", which are small pieces of information that are stored by your browser on your computer's hard drive.
 They facilitate the login procedure and improve security.